jweatherby/jweatherby.dev/src/fixtures/posts-md/8-roles-and-expectations.md

 isPublished: false
 ---

 During my time as a Leader in Software, I’ve always had a Venn diagram in my head of what I expect from the individuals on my teams.
 As it turns out, that Venn diagram gets very messy, very fast.
 Luckily, I have a penchant for Notion and it has the tools to illustrate exactly how I’d like this content conveyed.
-This is a rundown of what I'm calling [the Roles & Expectations Framework](https://www.notion.so/jweatherby/Roles-Expectations-Reference-16f3b75bf3f8802c953bc535f3b58be4?pvs=4) and the finer points and caveats when using it.
+This is a rundown of what I'm calling the [Roles & Expectations Framework](https://www.notion.so/jweatherby/Roles-Expectations-Reference-16f3b75bf3f8802c953bc535f3b58be4?pvs=4) and the finer points and caveats when using it.

-## The Framework
+Growth and career progression are deeply intertwined, so it's difficult to speak about one and not the other.
+The levels, roles and responsibilities outlined are hypothetical, based on the most common definitions I've observed.
+Having a framework like this provides a definitive, "You are here in your career, you need to do X to get to the next level."
+Not having something like this in place leaves a lot of confusion and differing opinions about what comes next.
+With it, the path is clearer and answers are more consistent.

+The entirety of the framework consists of **Definitions & Mapping** and **Applying the Framework**. **Definitions and Mapping** contain reference material defining the different expectations, while **Applying the Framework** is an optional companion Notion template for individual assessments.

+## Definitions & Mapping

 The framework I put together has 2 major sections: definitions and role mapping.